josephmate/josephmate.github.io/_posts/2020-07-27-javascript-does-not-need-stringbuilder.md

 [8](https://stackoverflow.com/questions/1532461/stringbuilder-vs-string-concatenation-in-tostring-in-java).

 Now you can see why it came as such a shock to me.
-I assumed javascript would do the same thing as java to maintain the immutability of strings.
+I assumed Javascript would do the same thing as Java to maintain the immutability of strings.
 Java allocates a new array containing the result of each successive concatenation resulting in the O(N^2) runtime complexity.

 # Experiments
 When I first learned this from a co-worker, I couldn't believe it!
 I put together some experiments to confirm.
-I measured how long it would take to do different powers of 10 of concatenations in Java and javascript.
+I measured how long it would take to do different powers of 2 of concatenations in Java and Javascript.
+I am not interested in a comparison between the languages.
+I am curious about how runtime grows as the number of concatenations grows.

 If you would like to checkout a copy of the source code take a look at the last two sections (Java source and Javascript source) of this page or check [my repo](https://github.com/josephmate/JavaVsJavascriptStringBuilder).

-You can try out the javascript experiment in your browser at my [git hub page](https://josephmate.github.io/JavaVsJavascriptStringBuilder/).
+You can try out the Javascript experiment in your browser at my [git hub page](https://josephmate.github.io/JavaVsJavascriptStringBuilder/).

 I've summarized how long each number of concats took in the table below.
-I looked at using naive += String concatenation, Java's StringBuilder, and javascript's Array.join.
+I looked at using naive += String concatenation, Java's StringBuilder, and Javascript's Array.join.

 |           |               |                    | Chrome          | Chrome          | Firefox         | Firefox         | NodeJS          | NodeJS          |
 |           | Java          | Java               | Javascript      | Javascript      | Javascript      | Javascript      | Javascript      | Javascript      |